darthchudi/helm-ci/README.md

 # Helm CI Image

-Docker image with Helm, Make and Bash installed.
+Docker image with Helm, Docker CLI, Make and Bash installed.

-# Why We Need It
+## Why We Need It

 Mostly it is used during CI/CD (continuous integration and continuous delivery) for deploying to a Kubernetes Cluster via Helm.